-La Plata county seeks to streamline and expedite processes for county employees to request products or services necessary to support our customers, citizens, and other employees.
-The elimination of paper-based forms is one project we implemented that achieved this goal.
+La Plata County needed to streamline and expedite processes for employees to request products or services necessary to support our customers, citizens, and other employees.
+The elimination of paper-based forms is one project they implemented to achieve this goal.

 - Illegible Forms